Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Attack Description

 \section{Attack Description}

-Our attacks are conducted in a simulation-based environment, where the fault injection is simulated by code, rather than implementing the attack on a physical device.
+Our attacks are conducted in a simulation-based environment, where the fault injection is simulated via software rather than on a physical device.
 The attack assumes a known-plaintext attack (KPA) model, where the adversary has access to specific keystream bits.
-Besides, the following assumptions are made: \begin{itemize} \itemsep0em \item The adversary can inject a single-bit bit-flipping fault at the initial state \item The adversary has no control over the fault location. \item The adversary can always reset the cipher and run the cipher with the embedded key and initialization vector (IV) to observe the keystream. \end{itemize} The attack consists of two phases, the fault location identification and secret recovery process.
+Furthermore, the following assumptions are made: \begin{itemize} \itemsep0em \item The adversary can inject a single-bit bit-flipping fault into the initial state \item The adversary has no control over the fault location. \item The adversary can reset the cipher and run the cipher with the embedded key and initialization vector (IV) to observe the keystream. \end{itemize} The attack consists of two phases, the fault location identification and secret recovery.
 The details of these two phases are discussed in the following section.